 Compliance complaints must be filed within one year of a violation.
 A copy of your complaint must be sent to the district at the same time you send your complaint to the Department of Education.
 Sometimes complaints are settled without an investigation.
 Districts and families may agree on how to settle the complaint.
-In other cases, districts may be ordered to take corrective action.
+In other cases districts may be ordered to take corrective action.
 Investigations are usually finished within 60 days.
-The California Department of Education website offers a model form you can use to file a compliance complaint or you can write a letter.